samanthaogana/travel-planner-capstoneproject/README.md

     ```

 ## Usage
-1. **Homepage**: The homepage includes a hero section, navigation links, and contact information.
+1. **Homepage**: The homepage includes a hero section and navigation links.
-2. **Accommodation Booking**: Use the accommodation page to find and book places to stay.
+2. **Explore Destinations**: Use the search bar to discover destinations or click on the feature destinations on the page.
-3. **Activities and Attractions**: Explore activities and attractions in your destination.
+3. **Hotel Accomodations and Flight Offers**: Explore various flight offers and hotel accomodations in your destination.
 4. **Itinerary Management**: Create and manage your travel itineraries using the itinerary page.

 ## Contribution Guidelines